kickstand-ui/documentation/docs/guides/star-rating.md

 ### Hide Label

 The "Rating:" label feels redundant for sighted users, but, by default, the icons are hidden to screen readers.
 Let's hide the label for sighted users, but keep it visible for assistive technologies.
-In order to do that, we will wrap it in a `span` and add the [`sr-only`](../utilities/display.md#screen-reader-only) (screen reader only) utility class to it so hide the content.
+In order to do that, we will wrap it in a `span` and add the [`sr-only`](../utilities/display.md#screen-reader-only) (screen reader only) utility class to it.

 ```html
 <strong class="score"><span class="sr-only">Rating:</span> 3.5</strong>